 Timing is key as well.
 Don’t leave everything to the last minute.
 When you’re trying to pack in a hurry, you can easily leave something essential at home.
 Believe me, pros also make lists, especially before a bigger trip, so they don’t forget about anything.

-You must keep in mind the followings when picking the equipment:
+You must keep in mind the following when picking the equipment:

 - how long the trip is going to last